KyujinHan/Sakura-SOLAR-DPO/README.md

 <img src='./PlatYi.png' width=256>

 **PlatYi-34B project; Purpose is `the global LLM rank 1.`**
-I noted that all most of things about the PlatYi models.
+I noted that all most of things about the PlatYi models, which is `the global LLM Rank 1 on December, 2023`.
 ⭐So, please give me a star⭐~~!!

 I hope, the opensource more and more develop!😄😄